 On average, a banknote will find its way back to a euro area central bank counter every six months.

 With the switch to euro banknotes and coins in January 2002, calculating the length of the banknote cycle and lifespan of notes at national level became irrelevant due to the migration of banknotes between different euro area countries.

 Euro area banknotes last for an average of three years, but individual lifespans vary widely depending on the denomination, from around 1.5 years for the €10 note, to over 30 years for the €500.
 The €100, €200 and €500 last longer and are more resistant to wear and tear as they tend to be used more for hoarding purposes.
 The new Europa series of banknotes is designed to be longer-lasting than the previous series, as well as having enhanced security features to prevent counterfeiting.
-The new notes are being rolled out gradually over a number of years, and three denominations have already made their way into consumer’s wallets: the €5 (launched 2 May 2013), the €10 (23 September 2014) and the €20 (25 November 2015).
-The new series €50 note is due to be put into circulation on 4 April 2017.
+The new notes are being rolled out gradually over a number of years, and four denominations have already made their way into consumer’s wallets: the €5 (2 May 2013), the €10 (23 September 2014), the €20 (25 November 2015) and, most recently the €50 (4 April 2017).